shell-pool/motd/README.md

 ## Dependencies

-You must install libpam headers to build this crate.
+If using the `socall` feature (which is on by default), you must install libpam headers to build this crate.
 On debian based systems you can do so with

 ```